 Kapwing is an online GIF maker that can help you do both.
-It's possible to animate multiple images into an animated GIF file or cut a GIF out of an existing video clip.
+It's possible to combine multiple images into an animated GIF file or cut a GIF out of an existing video clip.
 It's also possible to edit existing GIFs with text, captions, stickers, and more.
 In this article, I'll explain how to create a GIF using Kapwing's free online video editor.

-3. Add text, images, and emojis
+- Add text, images, and emojis

-4. Publish and download!
+- Publish and download

-1. Pick a Video
+1. Upload a Video or Photos

 4. Publish and Download